Claymont City Schools is required by state and federal laws to provide notice annually regarding the following:

 The “Family Education Rights and Privacy Act” (FERPA) requires districts to notify parents and 18 year old students that they have the right to inspect their records within forty-five (45) days of the school receiving the request.
 Claymont has always had the policy of permitting parents or adult students to view their records by simply making an appointment with the building principal.
 Picture identification verification is required prior to viewing requested records.
 This right is extended only to students and parents.
 Parents or students may ask the school to amend a record they believe to be incorrect.

-The NCLB law passed by Congress requires the District to notify parents of students in Title I buildings that they may request information about the qualifications of their child’s teacher.
+The ESSA (Public Law 114-95) passed by Congress requires the District to notify parents of students in Title I buildings that they may request information about the qualifications of their child’s teacher.
 Upon request, you may obtain information about your child’s teacher.
 At this time, all Claymont City School District teachers are properly certified for the subjects and/or grade levels in which they teach.
 However, there are occasions in certain teaching fields that a temporarily licensed teacher may need to be used.
 Parents will receive notification from the District if your child is in a Title I building, being served by a teacher that is not properly licensed.

 In alignment with federal requirements and the Ohio’s Every Student Succeeds Act (ESSA) state plan, the state’s schools that struggle with large achievement gaps among student subgroups are identified as Focus Schools.
 Claymont City School District has three (3) buildings that are identified as a Focus school: Claymont High School, Claymont Middle School and Claymont Elementary School.
 As a response to these designations, the District is implementing the Ohio Improvement Process (OIP) organization structure to identify critical needs and select evidence-based strategies to be implemented to ensure continuous improvement.